Editor’s Note: This post was originally posted on January 11, 2018 and has been updated for accuracy and comprehensiveness.

 - Conduct a security audit.
 Engage your security vendor in an audit of your security tactics, and use their recommendations to improve security in the coming year.

 - Take a second look at your video cameras.
 Are they in the best positions for preventing crime inside and outside your business?
 If not, this is an easy fix to drastically improve the safety of your business and your employees.
-Or, are you still deploying analog cameras?
-Consider a switch to IP for better options related to mobility and analytics.

 - Prevent security breaches due to a natural disaster.
 The weather may not be top-of-mind when it comes to security, but there are plenty of instances when a natural disaster can impact safety.
 For example, what if cold weather causes a burst pipe in your building and damages merchandise and important files?
 Incorporate environmental hazard monitoring to avoid such situations.